5T33Z0/OC-Little-Translated/J_Compiling_Kexts/README.md

 Below you will find links to guides to compile slimmed-down versions of kext which are known to be notoriously large in size by default.

-> [!NOTE]
->
-> Please direct any support requests (apart from slimming AppleALC) to the author of the respective guide.

 ## Requirements
 - [**XCode**](https://developer.apple.com/xcode/)
 - [**MacKernelSDK**](https://github.com/acidanthera/MacKernelSDK)